Sorry, you need to enable JavaScript to visit this website.

 Political parties in Denmark are regulated by law in regard to state funding, the establishment of new political parties seeking election, and how to stand for general and local elections.
 Young people are welcome to join the parties.

-There is no top-level legislation on youth wings of political parties; however, most political parties have youth wings with their own statutes that lay down the specific rules on membership, for instance:
+There is no top-level legislation on youth wings of political parties; however, most political parties have youth wings with their own statutes that lay down the specific rules on membership:

 The Social Democratic Party youth wing, DSU: Everyone under the age of 30 can apply for membership.